open-s4c/benchkit/ROADMAP.md

   Then we can force the prompt to cache the sudo password (.now()), and log all the sudo requests and corresponding commands (SudoPrompter(log=True)).

+- Refactor logging

+- Save stdout, stderr of command in the record hierarchy and put additional information in the record:
+  - The json file with the record, detailing input, output and perf values
+  - The output of cmake & make (stdout & stderr)
+  - The output of stdout of the run command
+  - The output of stderr of the run command

 ## Non-functional changes